Fever Nurses Association

 The Fever Nurses Association was established in London in 1908.

+The founder of the organisation was Dr Biernacki, who at that time was the Medical Superintendent of Plaistow Hospital, East London.
+He was succeeded by Dr McIntyre.
+Miss Minnie Drakard was the first Nurse President.

 The governing body had 39 members: 20 doctors and 19 matrons and assistant matrons, mostly from fever hospitals and some from the hospitals run by the Metropolitan Asylums Board.
 Nurse Susan Villiers was a member.
+Miss Villiers represented fever nurses on the General Nursing Council.

 It was associated with the campaign for nurse registration led by Ethel Bedford-Fenwick, and was represented on the Central Committee for the State Registration of Nurses which was established in 1908.

 A scheme for training fever nurses was established after it was set up.

+The Fever Nurses Association raised the standard of training in Fever Hospitals and preceded State Registration.
+Following State Registration examinations in fever nursing were conducted by the General Nursing Council.
+This resulted in a loss of revenue for the Fever Nurses Association.
+A Committee of Nurses reviewed the role of the Association and made a recommendation that a new Association should be formed.
+This was accepted and the new Association was called ‘The League of Fever Nurses’.
+In the 1915-1916 report it was noted there were 2,189 members holding the Fever Nurses’ Association Certificate.